-- Except in extraordinary circumstances, the Library does not hold the copyright in works found in its collections.
-Therefore, we ordinarily do not grant or deny copyright permission merely because the work was found in the library’s collections.
+- Except in extraordinary circumstances, the Library does not hold the copyright for works found in its collections.
+Therefore, we ordinarily do not grant or deny copyright permission merely because the work was found in the Library’s collections.

 - Users who believe that they require permission from the Library should contact the Director of Digital Content & Engagement.

-- Users using materials from our collections are asked to acknowledge the Qatar National Library as the source in their publications, websites, and other projects.
+- Users using materials from our collections are asked to acknowledge Qatar National Library as the source in their publications, websites, and other projects.

 3.4 Copyright Infringements and Takedown Policy

 Consistent with the policy of the Library to respect rights of copyright owners and the public, we will make every reasonable effort to ensure that our services are in accordance with copyright law.
 Nevertheless, if you believe that your rights have been infringed by the Library, you may write to us.
 Please provide details about the specific use of your work.

 3.5 Implementation of this Policy

-This policy is developed and issued through the Office of the Executive Director with the participation of the Director of Digital Content & Engagement and other members of the QNL staff.
+This policy is developed and issued through the Office of the Executive Director with the participation of the Director of Digital Content & Engagement and other members of QNL staff.

 The Library cannot give legal advice.
 Library users should seek independent legal advice for their own needs.
 Questions about this policy and the role of copyright at the Library may be addressed to: